 “Localisation” is the term for what we do when we translate the meaning of a text.
 We do not translate the texts word for word.
 Instead we find the true meaning of the text before reproducing the same content in the target language.
 This also applies to the currency or measurements of the local language.

 If a translated text is going to be accurate, clear and have a natural flow, then the information needs to be adapted to the target market.
-This means either excluding or readapting country-specific references, such as sports, national celebrities, currencies, laws or similar.
+This means either excluding or readapting country-specific references, such as sports, national celebrities, number rules, laws or similar.

 Ready to get started?